cltl/FrameNetNLTK/README.md

     print(lu)
 ```

-Function 6: optional LU attributes.
+Function 6: Reference to other resources

-The NLTK package is flexible in that it allows to add additional attributes:
+The NLTK package is flexible in that it allows to add references to other resources
 ```python

 from nltk.corpus import framenet as fn